 Manchester University is a liberal arts and science institution and therefore has a commitment to educational breadth as well as depth.
-Approximately 51 semester hours are required in General Education, consisting of courses in the natural sciences, social sciences and humanities.
-Depending on the music major selected, between 41 and 58 semester hours are required in music.
-The remainder of the 120 semester hours required for graduation may be taken in electives.
+Approximately 51 semester hours are required in CORE, consisting of courses in the natural sciences, social sciences and humanities.
+The number of required semester hours of music courses will vary depending on the major selected and remaining semester hours required for graduation may be taken in electives.
 Music education majors must take additional hours for teacher certification.